b-truong/w209-fall22-final-project/README.md

   {
-    "red": "Matt Hughes",          # Name of red fighter "blue": "Kenny Robertson",     # Name of blue fighter "weightclass": "Welterweight", # Common weight class of the two fighters "no_of_rounds": 3,             # Number of rounds, either 3 or 5 "fight_type": "Non Title"      # Type of fight, either "Title" or "Non Title" }
+    "red": "Matt Hughes",          # Name of red fighter "blue": "Kenny Robertson",     # Name of blue fighter "weightClass": "Welterweight", # Common weight class of the two fighters "rounds": 3,                   # Number of rounds, either 3 or 5 "boutType": "Non Title"        # Type of fight, either "Title" or "Non Title" }
   ```